binello7/swisssmartfarming/README.md

 sudo apt install -y build-essential libboost-python-dev libexiv2-dev libgdal-dev python-all-dev
 ```

-The package was tested with `Python 3.8.10`, but should work under different versions of `python` as well.
+The package was tested with `Python 3.8.10`, but should work under different versions of `python3` as well.

 - install swisssmartfarming in edit mode